BlockSigner/cove/site/content/english/features-business.md

 {{< content >}}
 {{% heading %}}
-# Organisation-wide implementation
-is simple and fast
+# Organisation-wide implementation is simple and fast
 Enable new and existing employees to sign electronically in the shortest possible time.
 Choose the onboarding process that fits your requirements for legal weight or the desired signature standard.
 {{% /heading %}}
 {{< /content >}}

 [//]: # (--------------------------------------------------------------------------------------------------------------)

-[//]: # (--------------------------------------------------------------------------------------------------------------)

 {{< side-by-side >}}
 {{< picture onboarding-qes-en 380 "A large contract (QES) with a court" >}}

+{{< richtext >}}
-{{% richtext %}}
+{{% heading left %}}
 ## On-Boarding for the qualified electronic signature (QES)
 Identification services for highest demands on the legal weight of the signature.
-Suitable for contracts with formal requirements.<br>
+Suitable for contracts with formal requirements.
+{{% /heading %}}

 {{< button
   "Download Factsheet"